Avaray/stable-diffusion-simple-wildcards/README.md

 You can read more about BREAK keyword [in this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/15bty86/prompt_trick_for_more_consistent_results_in/).

-**WARNING**: [Nationalities](https://github.com/Avaray/stable-diffusion-simple-wildcards/blob/main/nationalities.txt) and [Artists](https://github.com/Avaray/stable-diffusion-simple-wildcards/blob/main/artists.txt) does not work well with `Pony Diffusion` checkpoints.
+**WARNING**: Prompting `Nationalities` and `Artists` does not work well with `Pony Diffusion` checkpoints because these checkpoints were trained on completely different data.
 You need to use it with good checkpoints focused on real people.
 I recommend using one of following checkpoints:

 - [WildCardX-XL](https://civitai.com/models/239561/wildcardx-xl) `SDXL 1.0`
 - [ZavyChromaXL](https://civitai.com/models/119229/zavychromaxl) `SDXL 1.0`